carlzoo/carlzoo.github.io/_posts/2023-06-30-unusual-datatype.md

 This does not appear to be a standard data-format such as JSON.
 At first it appears to be unreadable by eye.

-It appears that groups of data are separated by the \| character and key, value pairs are separated by the ; character.

-To make the data more readable, new lines can be split using \| .
+There appears to be several instances of the \| delimiter.
+This could represent groups.
+To attempt to make the data more readable, we split the data into newlines using \| .
 The result is the following:

 ```
 F